Multiscale-and-Stochastic-Dynamics-TUM/dynamics-explorables/content/posts/Advanced/bifurcation-homoclinic-orbit.md

 {{< plotly id="zoomAnim" >}}
 {{< button text="Zoom!" >}}

 Let's reiterate what we know about this zoomed-in system.
 At $p = 0.8$, the manifolds meet and form a single homoclinic orbit.
 If we step aside from $p = 0.8$, the manifolds split, but they will still remain close to each other (given that the RHS is sufficiently smooth).
-To quantify this idea of "close", let's draw a vertical line at $x = 1$, perpendicular to the unstable manifold, and measure the distance between the stable and unstable manifolds along this line.
+To quantify this idea of "close", let's draw a vertical line at $x = 1$, perpendicular to the {{< span text="stable" >}} manifold, and measure the distance between the stable and unstable manifolds along this line.

 {{< plotly id="localManifold" >}}
 {{< slider id="localSlider" min="0.5" max="0.9" step="0.02" value="0.8" >}}